zxy919781142/Gender-differences-in-online-visibility-of-early-career-researchers/README.md

 **Email2**: xinyi.zhao@st-hughs.ox.ac.uk

+## Demo data

+We prepared two demo datasets for the replication of our data analysis.
+Considering the licensed information from Scopus, we made the fake author_id and doi in the dataset.

 ## Python requirements

 For the reproducible pipeline to recreate the paper's replication data and migration measures, a conda environment with Python 3 (3.11.9 was used here) is needed.